lidofinance/defi-interface/docs/specification.md

 ## Architecture & Design Rationale

-The architecture of Lido Earn prioritizes security and predictability for institutional capital.
+The architecture of Lido Defi-interface prioritizes security and predictability for institutional capital.
 Each structural decision represents a deliberate trade-off, where accepted risks are mitigated through specific on-chain mechanisms and operational controls.

 ### Standardization and Integration Security